-\Student Employment:
+Student Employment:

 College Work-Study Program-The program provides employment to students who have financial need, in order to help defray the costs of a higher education with preference given to applicants from low-income families earning \$3,200 or less annually.
-Students must be enrolled fulltime and show good academic standing and financial need.
-Students may work up to 15 hours per week while attending classes full-time, 8 hours per day when no classes or examinations are held and up to 40 hours per week during the summer or other vacation periods when they do not have classes.
+Students must be enrolled full-time and show good academic standing and financial need.
+Students may work up to 15 hours per week while attending classes full-time, 8 hours per day when no classes are scheduled and up to 40 hours per week during the summer or other vacation periods.
 Students may work on CW-SP on or off campus at \$1.60 per hour.